Would love to communicate with an optimistic, intelligent, creative woman, with inexhaustible curiosity and a good laugh… that laughs a lot.

 Books: Jane Austen; Vonnegut; Anais Nin; British Mysteries, Dashiell Hammett; Salinger's "The Laughing Man;" Dickens; liked F. Scott Fitzgerald's first book, This Side of Paradise, more than The Great Gatsby; Dorothy Parker; Biographies; Medical Journals and the Sunday NY Times. (if you have ever counted NINAs hidden within the Hirschfeld drawings in the Arts & Leisure section, I'd be interested in learning how you found out about them)

 Food: French, Italian, Thai, Sushi, Grand Marnier Souffles, Chocolate.
 Often try to indulge in lingering meals accompanied by stimulating conversation, live music and interesting wine; but would like to find the woman that makes being entangled on the couch with popcorn and a Buffy DVD just as grand.

-TV CURRENT: BONES; CASTLE; Game of Thrones, the Daily Show; Mad Men, Game of Thrones, BBC, Mystery & Masterpiece Theater, Downton Abbey, Masters of Sex.
+TV CURRENT: BONES; CASTLE; Game of Thrones, the Daily Show; Mad Men, BBC, Mystery & Masterpiece Theater, Downton Abbey, Masters of Sex.

 YESTERYEARS: Buffy, Angel, Firefly; Seinfeld; X-Files, House, Columbo, Due South; Picket Fences, The UK mini-series The Darling Buds of May and Lost in Austen (refers to the writer, not the city).
 British series Absolutely Fabulous, Murder in Suburbia and Jonathan Creek.